garden-io/garden/images/README.md

 Please note that the images are not available in your local docker images store, because they are build in the docker-container buildx builder.
 They are always pushed to DockerHub.
 If you want to inspect and run them locally pull them down.

-To build and push to DockerHub with a tag `dev` use `garden build`, and to publish a new image with a version tag specified in the `release_tag` variable run `garden build --var publish=true`.

-This is an intermediate step to allow multi platform builds and publish them to DockerHub until multi-platform builds are integrated more natively into garden and work with the publish command.
+To publish an updated version of these images update the `release-tag` in the respective action and run `garden publish`.